HobnobMancer/cazy_webscraper/docs/source/index.rst

 Primary and non-primary GenBank accessions
 ==========================================

 Multiple GenBank accession numbers may be listed for a single CAZyme at CAZy.
 CAZy writes the "best model" in bold, see `here for details <http://www.cazy.org/Help.html>`_.
 This is interpreted by ``cazy_webscraper`` as the **primary GenBank accession**.
-Where multiple GenBank accessions written in bold, only the first listed bold GenBank accession is listed as the **primary GenBank accession**.
+Where multiple GenBank accessions are written in bold, only the first listed bold GenBank accession is listed as the **primary GenBank accession**.
 All other listed GenBank accessions are listed as **non-primary GenBank accessions**.

-Each unique CAZyme scraped from CAZy, is identified by its **primary GenBank accession**.
-Even if a CAZyme is associated with multiple families, it is stored as a single instance.
+Each CAZyme scraped from CAZy is identified uniquely by its **primary GenBank accession**.
+Even if a CAZyme is associated with multiple families, it is stored as a single CAZyme record in the local SQLite database.

 Primary and non-primary UniProt accessions
 ==========================================